greyheart/hoganizer/README.md

 Run `hoganizer.write();` to create compiled functions and save them into `templates.js`, a static file which you can serve through a normal webserver.

+To squeeze out the best performance, I recommend JS minifying the resulting templates.js (and for example concatenating it with the rest of your frontend JS) as well as HTML minifying the mustache files *before* they are written to vanillaJS by the write method (because after this process JS minifiers do not touch compiled JS strings).

-*Warning: don't use the precompile & write methods on a production webserver.
-They use sync fs methods and thus block!*
+**Warning: don't use the precompile & write methods on a in production running nodejs webserver.
+They use sync fs methods and thus block your whole node server!**

 ### Dev